shutkin10/simpleFrameworkPHP/README.md

 # simpleFrameworkPHP
 Simple Framework based on MVC (Model-View-Controller) pattern in PHP programming language.
 The purpose of this project is to practice understanding OOP and programming fundamentals.
-Then, I'll use this framework to create a blog.

 Framework works on a local server Ampps and uses MySQL database.
 Created with: